ranon-rat/bruh-boys-net/README.md

 If you want to edit a post you can do it but for seeing the changes you need to restart the service or clear the cache.

+Everyone with the password can post whatever he want but he will need to mantain his computer on for hosting the posts